luistrejohi/Jerts/README.md

 <h3 align="center">🎃 Spooky season is coming!! 👻</h3>

 ## :octocat:&nbsp; About me
-I'm Luis, a student from México, currently pursuing a degree in Mechatronics Engineering 🤖.
+I'm Luis, a student from México 🌮, currently pursuing a degree in Mechatronics Engineering 🤖.
 I love technology and really bealive that every one of us has the power to change the world through tech.

 ## 🚀&nbsp; Core Tech